 - Seamless API integration with no development efforts needed on your side.

 - Access to UniTeller’s Money Transmitter Licenses in the U.S., Mexico, and Canada.

 - UniTeller’s fraud prevention model with zero fraud guarantee.

 To explore our White Label Solutions, click here.

 Partnering With UniTeller

-As a fully-licensed money transmitter in the United States (and soon in Canada), UniTeller remains intensely committed to providing payment services with a uniquely transparent and flexible business model.
+And when it comes to cross-border payments, UniTeller maintains the highest standard of excellence and innovation.
+As a fully licensed money transmitter in the United States, UniTeller remains intensely committed to providing international payment services with a transparent and flexible business model.

-By partnering with UniTeller, you’ll also gain access to in-depth training, marketing support, and our multilingual Customer Service department, available seven days a week.
+By partnering with UniTeller, you’ll also gain access to our Customer Service department, available seven days a week.

-As a UniTeller Selling Agent, you will have total confidence in the speed and safety of the money transfer and international bill payments services you provide.
-Also, you’ll have access to our extensive network of over 200,000 paying locations and billers in over 80 countries worldwide.
+Plus, as a UniTeller Selling Agent, you will have total confidence in the money transfer services you provide with access to our extensive network of over 200,000 paying locations in over 80 countries worldwide.